carpentries/docs.carpentries.org/source/resources/general/collaborating-on-grants.md

 - [Biotech Partners](http://www.biotechpartners.org/)
 - [Jump Recruits, LLC](https://jumprecruits.com/)
 - [Posit PBC](https://rstudio.com/)

-For more information about sponsorship opportunities, visit our [Sponsorship Program page](https://carpentries.org/sponsorship/).

 ## Minimum Requirements for Co-Writing a Grant with The Carpentries
 The Carpentries has identified deliverables ideal for in-kind support and/or grant funding in curriculum development, community development, workshops, instructor training, and infrastructure.
 These projects typically require that a percentage of The Carpentries Core Team time be written into the grant budget to support program development, administration, and infrastructure.
 Below are examples of minimum requirements for co-writing a grant with The Carpentries.